 Initially, Watson didn’t think she’d feel so stressed about turning 30.
 Then she turned 29.
 “I was like, ‘Why does everyone make such a big fuss about turning 30?
 This is not a big deal…’” she said.
 “Cut to 29, and I’m like, ‘Oh my God, I feel so stressed and anxious.
-And I realize it’s because there is suddenly this bloody influx of subliminal messaging around.
+And I realise it’s because there is suddenly this bloody influx of subliminal messaging around.
 If you have not built a home, if you do not have a husband, if you do not have a baby, and you are turning 30, and you’re not in some incredibly secure, stable place in your career, or you’re still figuring things out… There’s just this incredible amount of anxiety.”

 It took time and self-reflection, but eventually, Watson got to a place where she was happy.
 “I never believed the whole, ‘I’m happy single’ spiel.
 I was like, ‘This is totally spiel,’” she said.
 “It took me a long time, but I’m very happy [being single].
 I call it being self-partnered.”